jakeonfire/atom_settings/users/jake/packages/autoclose-html/README.md

 Under normal circumstances ending tags will be inserted on the same line for inline elements and with `\n\t\n` in between for block elements.
 This is determined by attaching an element of the given type to the window and checking it's calculated `display` value.
 You can use Force Inline and Force Block preferences to override this.

+By Default works for HTML, HTML (Go), HTML (Rails), HTML (Mustache), HTML (Ruby - ERB), PHP

 0.7.0 Note: Removed the option to enable/disable auto closing.
 Just disable/remove the plugin to stop.

 # Options

 ## Additional Grammar

-Comma delimited list grammar names other than HTML will be used to run this package.
-Use "*" to run under all grammars
+Comma delimited list of grammar names, other then HTML and PHP, to apply this plugin to.
+Use "*" to run for all grammers.

 ## Force Inline